Zoos SA

 Zoos South Australia is the first zoo in the world to be an accredited Duke of Edinburgh’s International Award Centre.

-The Duke of Edinburgh’s International Award is a leading structured (non-formal education) youth development program, empowering young people to explore their full potential and find their purpose, passion and place in the world, regardless of their location or circumstance.
+The Duke of Edinburgh’s International Award is a leading structured (non-formal education) youth development program, empowering young people to explore their full potential and find their purpose, passion, and place in the world, regardless of their location or circumstance.

 As a non-formal education framework, the Award can play a vital role in providing opportunities for young people to develop essential life skills, increase their employability and foster their creativity and innovation.

-The Zoos SA program is open to adventurers aged 16-20 and will involve participants developing skills to support the Adventurous Journey section of the Award as well as setting goals to develop a chosen skill.
+Zoos SA is currently offering Bronze, Silver and Gold Awards open to young people aged 16-20.
+The program includes participants developing skills to support the Adventurous Journey section of the Award as well as completing voluntary service with activities at Adelaide Zoo, Monarto Safari Park and external conservation organisations.

-All participants complete voluntary service with activities at Adelaide Zoo, Monarto Safari Park and external conservation organisations.
-We are also proud to offer a number of registration and Adventurous Journey subsidies, to support participants from a disadvantaged background.
+We are also proud to offer a number of subsidies, to support participants from disadvantaged backgrounds.

 How is an Award achieved?

-All Participants are supported by a network of educators qualified in areas across outdoor and academic education fields.
+All participants are supported by a network of educators qualified in areas across outdoor and academic education fields.

 The key elements of our program are:

-• Participants from disadvantaged backgrounds are strongly encouraged to apply as fees can be subsidised.
+• Participants from disadvantaged backgrounds are strongly encouraged to apply as fees can be subsidised

-• First zoo in the world to offer this prestigious program with unique access to opportunities and experiences.
+• First zoo in the world to offer this prestigious program with unique access to opportunities and experiences

-• Zoos SA is committed to providing an accessible environment for all, the course will be tailored to individual participants needs; including physical accessibility and differentiated learning strategies.
+• Zoos SA is committed to providing an accessible environment for all, the course will be tailored to individual participants needs; including physical accessibility and differentiated learning strategies

-• Four Areas of study: Physical RecreationSkillsVoluntary ServiceAdventurous Journey
+• Four Areas of study: Physical RecreationSkillsVoluntary ServiceAdventurous Journey with service and journeys included as part of the facilitated sessions

-• Achieving the Award recognises individual goal setting and self-improvement through persistence and achievement.
+• Achieving the Award recognises individual goal setting and self-improvement through persistence and achievement

 What impact does the Award have on a young person?